Frequently Asked Questions

-A: Immediately change your current User ID and PIN number under the “Management” option of the “Home Banking” drop down menu.
+A: Immediately change your password in online banking.
+This feature can be accessed under the Options menu.
 Additionally, please contact the bank during business hours and ask to speak with customer service.

 Q: What happens if I don’t log off of the system?

 A: Online Banking has a ten (10) minute time out feature.
-If the system has been inactive for over ten minutes, the user will be required to re-enter their User ID and PIN number.
+If the system has been inactive for over ten minutes, the user will be required to re-enter their Access ID and password.